gwu-libraries/sfm-ui/about/index.md

 comprising sets of targeted accounts, keywords, and other search strategies appropriate to different social media platforms
-* let users authorize SFM to collect data from those accounts, keywords, searches, and related web resources on those users' behalf
+* let users authorize SFM to collect data from those accounts, keywords, and searches on those users' behalf
 * use
 a set of carefully managed processes to harvest, collect, and store this data, recording its actions in detail